Go directly to product information

 Offer Out of stock

-The ashanti pepper is also called the African cubeb.
-Like most other African pepper varieties, it was brought to the African continent and does not grow naturally there.
+The Ashanti pepper is also called the African cubeb.
+It was brought to the African continent, just like most other African pepper varieties, and does not grow there naturally.
 The berry is less bitter than that of the Javanese cubeb, also called the real cubeb.
-Ashanti is comparable in sharpness to long pepper.
+Ashanti is comparable in terms of pungency to long pepper.

-The Portuguese brought the cubeb from Java to the Gray Coast of West Africa, from where they shipped the pepper to Europe along with the native grain of paradise.
+The Portuguese brought the cubeb from Java to the Grey Coast of West Africa, from where they shipped the pepper to Europe together with the native grain of paradise.

-For a long time, both spices dominated European cuisine, but both were displaced by the peppers from India, Java and the West Indies, which were shipped to Europe by the Dutch and British Companies.
-The Ashanti pepper is named after the ancient kingdom of Ashanti, which, after it was abruptly annexed by the British, would henceforth be called the 'Gold Coast'.
+Both spices dominated European cuisine for a long time, but both were displaced by the peppers from India, Java and the West Indies, which were shipped to Europe by the Dutch and British Companies.
+The Ashanti pepper is named after the ancient kingdom of Ashanti, which after it was abruptly annexed by the British, would henceforth be called the 'Gold Coast'.

-The ashanti pepper grows wild in the forests of Likouala, in the northeast of Congo.
+The Ashanti pepper grows wild in the forests of Likouala, in the northeast of Congo.
 Our pepper comes from there.
 It has many names, such as gorilla pepper, Baka or Pygmy pepper - after the Baka people who live here and collect the pepper - uziza or ndongo.
-The ashanti pepper is an appetizing-looking pepper, colorful in color, from gray-green to black and blushing red.
-The stem is still attached.
+The Ashanti pepper is an appetizing looking pepper, colorful in color, from gray-green to black and blushing red.
+The stalk is still attached.

 Taste and smell

-The smell is pleasant, and the taste is less bitter than that of the Javanese cubeb.
-It is an important type of pepper in West African cuisine, and, like grain of paradise, it is used in the recipe for Bombay sapphire gin.
+The smell is pleasant, and the taste is less bitter than that of Javanese cubeb.
+It is an important pepper in West African cuisine, and is used, like grain of paradise, in the recipe for Bombay sapphire gin.

-Ashanti pepper is a versatile pepper, in stews, broths, meat, vegetable dishes and sauces, but also in sweet preparations. as in old-fashioned gingerbread nuts.
+Ashanti pepper is a versatile pepper, in ragouts, broths, meat, vegetable dishes and sauces, but also in sweet preparations. such as in old-fashioned gingerbread.
 Ashanti pepper is an ingredient of a classic ras-el-hanout, and is (sometimes) used in berbere, instead of Cape long pepper.

-Compared to the Indonesian cubeb, this African cubeb is milder, and therefore better suited for sweet preparations, such as cake.
+Compared to the Indonesian cubeb, this African cubeb is milder and therefore more suitable for sweet preparations, such as cookies.

-Cubeb, like black pepper, is used whole, bruised or ground, always including the tails.
+Cubeb, like black pepper, is used whole, crushed or ground, always including the tails.

 Features:

-• 100% pepper berries of the Piper guineense
+• 100% pepper berries from the Piper guineense

 • origin: Likouala, Congo (Rep)